 Stage two is sketching.
 Sketching is instant as rather my mind than hand is putting it on paper.
 My works are part of a complex coding, a method of processing my experiences.
 I start sketching in blue and red pen on white paper, a story-coding style I have developed while serving in the military.

-As the process continues I get to stage three that has to steps, step one — sometimes slowly over a year or two, oftentimes in dreams I add colors to the original sketch.
-Step two canvas, the final stage may take few months to see the colors as my mind is processing possible combinations.
+As the process continues I get to stage three — sometimes slowly over a month or two, oftentimes in dreams I add colors to the original sketch as my mind is processing possible combinations.
 Sometimes the subconscious returns me back to a stage where I had the impulse not to consult with.
 Engaging with all kind of challenges at different levels, I maintain my integrity of spirit adding value to my art and also gain new perspectives.
 Finally, the time comes to fit the frames.
 The moment of joy, followed by the next quest.
 When tasted flight, one cannot stop!

 A larger canvas requires a lot of time, so a painting becomes a part of me for the duration of the creation.
 I paint in silence.
 I don’t like small canvases as much as I do large works.
 Many people don’t understand that it is a lot more difficult to create a large work of art than a small piece.
 It’s easy to get someone’s attention with a large painting, however, to bring it to the level of art is not always easy.
 The ability to put visual information on a canvas is a challenge because there is so much surface.
 Small works require more thought in regards to balance the canvas.